osrf/gazebo_tutorials/model_editor/tutorial_6.md

 `Open Link Inspector`.
 A dialog window will appear which contains `Link`, `Visual`, and `Collision` property tabs.

 As an example, try changing the link pose and visual colors.
+Click on `Apply` to see the changes reflected in the 3D view.
 Once you are done, click on `OK` to close the inspector.

 [[file:files/model_editor_inspector.png|640px]]